Enas-Ijaabo/REST-Countries-API-challenge/README.md

 # Frontend Mentor - REST Countries API with color theme switcher

-using React the challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.
+Using React, the challenge is to integrate with the [REST Countries API](https://restcountries.eu) to pull country data and display it like in the designs.

 The users should be able to: